philzook58/philzook58.github.io/_notes/Implementing_Functional_Languages.md

 #### Currying and Closures.

-One trasnformation is known as lambda lifting, where you
+One transformation is known as lambda lifting, where you

 [http://matt.might.net/articles/closure-conversion/](http://matt.might.net/articles/closure-conversion/)